murrayjbrown/nextjs-react-hooks-example/public/index.md

 npm run test-unit
 ```

+The AVA test runner is used for JavaScript logical tests (i.e., files matching `*.js`).

+The Jest test runner is used for JSX user interface tests (i.e., files matching `*.jsx`).

 #### Run unit tests under development

 ```bash
 npm run test-unit-dev
 ```

-Unit tests under development are distinguished by a `.test.js` filename suffix,
+Unit tests under development are distinguished by a `.test.js` or `.test.jsx` filename suffix,
-whereas completed test cases are denoted with a `.spec.js` filename suffix.
+whereas completed test cases are denoted with a `.spec.js` or `.spec.jsx` filename suffix.

 #### Run all unit tests